When Should You Split in Blackjack: Expert Tips

 We have already talked about a couple of times where you should split, but when shouldn’t you split when playing blackjack?
 For me, I generally won’t split if I have a pair of 5s or 6s, and I will only split a pair of 4s against a dealer’s 5 or 6.

-A pair of 5s is a hand that I would much rather double down on if the situation warrants getting more money out on the layout, and a pair of 6s is far too likely to turn into a pair of 16s, to ever want to split them up.
-Even if I am counting cards and the deck is super heavy with face cards, I will still stay away from splitting 5s or 6s in most situations, as it is just too risky.
+A pair of 5s is a hand that I would much rather double down on, if the situation warrants getting more money out on the layout, and a pair of 6s is far too likely to turn into a pair of 16s, to ever want to split them up.
+Even if I am counting cards and the deck is heavy with face cards, I will still stay away from splitting 5s or 6s in most situations, as it is just too risky.

-Don’t Split: The Dealer Has An Ace
+Don’t Split: The Dealer Has an Ace

 Splitting into the dealer’s ace is just begging to be punished.
 The only time I will ever consider it is if I have a pair of aces, as the dealer is going to make a hand far too often to make splitting anything else profitable.

-We mentioned earlier that splitting your hand has more to do with what the dealer has than what you have, and a dealer makes a hand with an ace as their up card a very high percentage of the time.
-In fact, the dealer will make a pat hand more than 35% more often with an ace than even a face card
+We mentioned earlier that splitting your hand has more to do with what the dealer has than what you have, and a dealer makes a hand with an ace as their upcard a very high percentage of the time.
+In fact, the dealer will make a pat hand more than 35% more often with an ace than even a face card.